This paper is a draft, please do not reproduce without authorization.

 6- AA is a religious organization.

-The dismissal of these misconceptions by a professional does not need to be repeated here and could be matched by an equal number of critical statements by others, all of which do not come from rationalistic and secular sources.
+His dismissal of these misconceptions does not need to be repeated here and could be matched by an equal number of critical statements by others, all of which do not come from rationalistic and secular circles.
 For example, spiritual scholar and theologian Matthew Fox writes: "AA can be criticized for its excessively patriarchal religious imagery and language and its almost exclusive emphasis on the "word" as distinct from other kinds of healing rituals that could be employed, as well as for its almost nonexistent political, sexual, and class consciousness.
 All these weaknesses simply underscore the historical and cultural limits of its founders" (Fox, 1991, p132).
 Such opinions are a sure sign that AA is a recovery movement of such a stature that it commands debate and criticism (including, as M. Fox points out, by those "who love it enough to criticize it").
 AA's wisdom is such that it is also protected by its Traditions from being drawn into public controversy, much to the chagrin of its detractors (The 10th Tradition of AA states: "Alcoholics Anonymous has no opinion on outside issues, hence the AA name ought never be drawn into public controversy").
 The existence of divergent views also confirms that complete objective answers are not to be found in AA or in any particular movement or ideology but in the exercise of free-choice by each individual open enough to consider the experience of others.
 The word con-sider has the same root as de-sire and means "to join under the same light", to expose oneself to whatever shines in a particular experience.
-The availability of alternatives to AA is, in that sense, very good news indeed.
+The availability of alternatives to AA is, in that sense, very good news indeed and no-one should ever be forced to attend AA meetings.

 Identification, education, service and acceptance are at the very core of the AA program of which Edward Dowling, a friend of Bill W. has said: "AA has proven that democracy is therapy" (Kurtz, 1991, p121).
 The interested reader is referred to the abundant AA literature for further information (see "Alcoholics Anonymous" in the reference list).